dwhiffing/fury/content/nato/it/navy/frigates/body.md

 **Italian Frigates**

-Italy operates Six classes of Frigates and Offshore Patrol Vessels (OPV) comprising 30 ships.
-Used primarily for Anti-Submarine Warfare (ASW) work and in peacetime, showing the flag around the globe.
+Italy operates Six classes of Frigate and Offshore Patrol Vessels (OPV) comprising 30 ships.
+Used primarily for Anti-Submarine Warfare (ASW) escort work and showing the flag around the globe.
 These ships are generally modern and quite capable, only the Alpino class could be considered nearing obsolescence and they had many systems modernized in the 1980s, most others are less than 20 or even 10 years old.
 All but the Minerva class operate ASW helicopters.
 Sparviero-class patrol boats